 - Breastfeeding is good for both mum and baby.
 The baby grows big and strong and develops a stronger immune system, and the mum has reduced risks of cancer.

 - Breastfeeding should go on for as long as possible, ideally two years.

 - For the first 6 months of a baby’s life, the baby should only be fed breastmilk.
 Giving water, tea or other foods and can make your baby sick, as their stomachs have not properly developed to digest anything other than milk.

 - Early initiation (within 1 hour of birth) protects your baby against diseases and makes the baby cry less (the colostrum, or first milk helps the immune system).

 - Exclusive breastfeeding for the first 6 months protects your baby from many illnesses, such as diarrhoea and respiratory infections

 - Breastfeeding also protects your baby from ear infections and diseases later in life, such as obesity, diabetes and cancer.

 - Breastfed babies are less fussy eaters because they get used to the taste of the food the mom eats.

-- Breastfeeding improves the mother’s health and makes the baby healthy and strong.
+- Breastfeeding helps your baby’s brain, and makes your baby healthy and smart.

 Breastfeeding master class